marfriaz/note/README.md

 ## Description

 I built a Fullstack Application to add new entries to my Notion “Netflix Shows” database.
 The database includes 3 columns: Title, Seen and Description.
 The app was built using React.js for the Web-Client and Node.js for the Web-Server.
+The server was created to not only support my database, but any database that only has "text" columns- the database ID and AuthToken may be changed from the ./config file.
+Future iterations of this app may include supporting additional data types and allowing users to add their database id and AuthToken from the Web-UI.
 The app works as:

-1. Web client makes GET or POST request to server

-   - GET request made when application is started to attain title and columns of database
+1. App is started and Web client makes GET to server to attain the title and columns of database.
+Server interprets the HTTP request using the Express framework: the request is routed to the correct handler.
-   - POST request made when user submits a Form holding a database entry from the Web-Client

-2. Server interprets the HTTP request using the Express framework: the request is routed to the correct handler.
-Server makes an Axios request to the Notion API to perform database transaction.
+2. Server makes an Axios request to the API Notion API to perform database transaction (GET request: /databases/database_id).
+Server sends response (database title and columns or error)

-- GET request: /databases/database_id.
-Returns database title and columns, which the client uses to create form so that the user can create entries
+   - If successful, Web-Client creates a Form composed of the database title and columns
+   - If unsuccessful Error status and message is displayed to the user
+3. User fills out form and hits submit button.
+   - Web-client send request body to server
-- POST request: /pages.
-User submits Form on Web UI and server standardizes the request body to match Notion's api /pages requirements.
-The standardized body is sent in the Axios request to the Notion API
+   - Server standardizes the request body to match Notion's api /pages requirements.
+The standardized body is used in the Axios request to the Notion API

-3. A response is sent back to the client

-- If successful: Response is interpreted by UI: Creates form (GET request) or confirms database entry was successful (POST request)
+4. Server makes an Axios request to the API Notion API to perform database transaction (POST request: /pages).
+Server sends response (success message or error)
+   - If successful, Web-Client displays success message for 5 seconds and clears form
    - If unsuccessful: Error status and message is displayed to the user

 Youtube Demo (Notion not mentioned): https://www.youtube.com/watch?v=jpGbF5gSTqs&ab_channel=MarcoFriaz